Image source: Unsplash

 Let the air in

 If you’ve ever gotten in a car that’s been sitting in the sun for hours, you’ll know what it feels like to be inside a sealed space at the mercy of peak summer weather – and making sure your house doesn’t feel the same way should be priority number one.
-Creating an airflow through the house, utilising Climadoor’s own bifold doors and opening windows where possible, can prevent the air in your home from feeling stuffy and overly warm.
+Creating an airflow through the house, utilising Climadoor’s own bifold doors and opening windows where possible.
+Opening your patio doors and letting a breeze in can prevent the air in your home from feeling stuffy and overly warm.

 Invest in insulation